seeleteam/seele.js/README.md

 > Due to problems with the keccak library, some errors will occur during installation, but if `Keccak bindings compilation fail.
 Pure JS implementation will be used.` occurs, it doesn't matter, the package is normal.
 Follow-up will consider blocking this error.

-Or, You can import `seele.js`(github.com/seeleteam/seele.js/seele.js) directly, then you can use find.js
+Or, You can import `seele.js`(github.com/seeleteam/seele.js/seele.js) directly, then you can use SeeleJS

 > This file is generated using the command and runs `browserify -r .\src\seele.js:seele.js > seele.js` in the root folder.